AlexanderLJX/SecureEnterpriseLAN-ICT2217/configuration.md

 access-list dmz_access_in extended deny udp any any eq 53 access-list dmz_access_in extended permit ip any any access-group dmz_access_in in interface dmz
 !
+access-list out_access_in extended permit udp any host 8.8.8.8 eq 53 access-list out_access_in extended deny udp any any eq 53 access-list out_access_in extended permit ip any any access-group out_access_in in interface inside

+!
 Access list for ping traffic access-list traffic_out permit icmp any any